-This is a very special post for me.
-It’s my 1st ‘baked dessert’ recipe post!
-You want to know why this is so special to me?
-Well, I LOVE sweets and I cannot believe I’ve allowed this much time to pass without sharing some recipes!
+This is my 1st ‘baked dessert’ recipe post!
+And it is a very special post for me, because I LOVE sweets and I cannot believe I’ve allowed this much time to pass without sharing some recipes!

 On a different note…do you guys want to know something really awesome?
 This month, my husband’s been featured in Men’s Fitness magazine!
 How cool is that?!
 He appears on an entire page…and the best part is that it’s the 25 Anniversary Issue – Collector’s Edition.
 Pretty fancy, huh?

 Well, as his wife, I am pretty stoked for him and of course super duper proud.
 He has worked hard to reach his fitness goals and now he gets to show off the world how amazing he’s looking!
 It’s his chance to inspire other men and motivate them to make better health and fitness decisions (sort of like I do here, with my Paleo blog!
 Yeah…same thing, right?)